KrisK1978/GuitarBarn/README.md

 ### Project database structure

-Used the following sources to build a database which would hold the product categories, added products, users
+Used the following sources to build a database which would hold the product:

+- **categories.json**
+    - "pk":,
+    - "model":
+    - "fields":{
+         "name":,
+         "friendly_name:",}

+- **products-json**
+    - consists all details about the displayed products (product number, name, image, price, rating )

 [Back to top](#table-of-contents)